Sovereign Awards – Eligibility, Selection, and Distribution Guidelines

 - The privilege of voting for the Sovereign Awards is extended to individuals employed in or actively involved with industry associations and media recognized by The Jockey Club of Canada.
 If a voter has ownership or breeding interests in any of the categories they must not vote in that category.

 - Voters must cast their ballots online at www.jockeyclubcanada.com.

-- Information on the four finalists in all categories will be made public before the awards ceremony and will also be included in the Sovereign Awards program distributed at the awards ceremony.
+- Information on the three finalists in all categories will be made public before the awards ceremony and will also be included in the Sovereign Awards program distributed at the awards ceremony.